garzon/RecursionConverter/README.md

 # RecursionConverter
-C++14 macros that can be used to convert recursive function into a state-based loop with context
+C++ macros that can be used to convert recursive function into a state-based loop with context

 ```
-g++ test.c -o test -O3 -std=gnu++14
+g++ test.c -o test -O3
 ```

 ### example